janne-pa/CaseManagementRulesEngineDemo/README.md

 # My Console App

-This is a simple console application built using C#.
+This is a demo how utilize https://github.com/microsoft/RulesEngine

 ## Getting Started